Martinique: Culture

-As an overseas département of France, Martinique's culture blends French and Caribbean influences.
+As an overseas département of France, Martinique's culture has blended the French, African, Indian and Caribbean influences.
 The city of Saint-Pierre (destroyed by a volcanic eruption of Mount Pelée), was often referred to as the "Paris of the Lesser Antilles".
 Following traditional French custom, many businesses close at midday to allow a lengthy lunch, then reopen later in the afternoon.

 Today, Martinique has a higher standard of living than most other Caribbean countries.
 French products are easily available, from Chanel fashions to Limoges porcelain.
 Studying in the métropole (mainland France, especially Paris) is common for young adults.
 Martinique has been a vacation hotspot for many years, attracting both upper-class French and more budget-conscious travelers.

 Cuisine

 Martinique has a hybrid cuisine, mixing elements of African, French, Carib Amerindian and Indian subcontinental traditions.
 One of its most famous dishes is the Colombo (compare kuzhambu (குழம்பு) for gravy or broth), a unique curry of chicken (curry chicken), meat or fish with vegetables, spiced with a distinctive masala of Tamil origins, sparked with tamarind, and often containing wine, coconut milk, cassava and rum.
 A strong tradition of Martiniquan desserts includes cakes made with pineapple, rum, and a wide range of local ingredients.